paezha/Reproducible-Research-Workflow/Session-02-R-and-Markdown/README.md

 5. Still under favorites, create a new level-2 header "Favorite Equation" and type your favorite equation

-6. Still under favoritesm create a new level-2 header "Favorite Artists" and create a table with two columns "Name" and "Achievements".
+6. Still under favorites create a new level-2 header "Favorite Artists" and create a table with two columns "Name" and "Achievements".
 Populate the table with 5 favorite artists.

 7. Create a new level-1 header and type "A Chunk of Code".
-Under this header create a chunk of code, whatever you want R to do immediately for you.
+Under this header write a chunk of code, something you would like `R` to do immediately for you.

 8. Once you have done this, knit your document to PDF and email to both instructors.